How to calculate and optimize your income tax?

 3. Declare your income within the tax household

-If you're between 18 and 20, you can choose to remain part of your tax household.
-If you're aged between 23 and 26, you can also opt to let your parents manage your tax affairs, provided you meet the conditions.
+People between 18 and 20 years old can choose to remain declared within their parents' tax household.
+If you are between 23 and 26 years old, it is also possible to let your parents manage your taxes if you meet the conditions.

 1 of 3